base/base/docs/specs/fjord/exec-engine.md

 and datasets used can be found in this [repository](https://github.com/roberto-bayardo/compression-analysis/tree/main).

 ### L1 Gas Usage Estimation

-The `L1GasUsed` property on the transaction receipt is updated to take into account the improvement in [compression estimation](./exec-engine.md#fees) accuracy.
-The value will be calculated by multiplying the `estimatedSizeScaled` of the transaction from the above L1 cost formula by 16.
-The value of 16 assumes most of the bytes in the compressed data are non-zero.

 The `L1GasUsed` property is deprecated due to it not capturing the L1 blob gas used by a transaction, and will be removed in a future network upgrade.
 Users can continue to use the `L1Fee` field to retrieve the L1 fee for a given